 Visual artists are visual thinkers!
 So we made human anatomy for artists.
 They don't want to read magnificent, but boring anatomy textbooks, stuffed with medical level information.
-Instead, the author made a book with clear images, that contain only the necessary information needed, to create a realistic human form.
+Instead, the author made a book with clear images that contain all the necessary information needed to create a realistic human form.

 Content is king!

 In addition to the 3D models, there are also photos of live models from various angles and body postures, overlaid with color-coded muscle diagrams.
-The coverage of the book is completely comprehensive, displaying the human body from head to toe, including a few pages on face anatomy (for the deeper understanding of facial expressions, check out Anatomy of Facial Expressions).
+The coverage of the book is entirely comprehensive, displaying the human body from head to toe, including a few pages on face anatomy (for a more in-depth understanding of facial expressions, check out Anatomy of Facial Expressions).
 Most pictures in the book are self-explanatory.
-The text of this book is only about 2%.
+With 222 pages of pure content, and the text of this book is only about 2%-5%.

 Guess no more!

-The book contains images of various examples of different postures, such as a twisted torso, the movement of arms, etc. This means you don't have to guess anymore how each muscle will look from any angle.
+The book contains images of various examples of different postures, such as a twisted torso, the movement of arms, etc. It is allowing you not to have to guess anymore how each muscle will look from any angle.

-Internet is not as full of information in the current subject as it might seem at first.
-With time you seem to not find the correct reference materials you were looking for.
-This makes you improvise.
-Improvising without the actual understanding of a human figure brings imperfections and frustrations.
-This book is meant to gain this understanding of the human figure and its motions.
+The Internet is not as full of information on the current subject as it might seem at first.
+With time you seem not to find the correct reference materials you were looking for, which makes you improvise.
+Improvising, without the real understanding of a human figure, brings imperfections and frustrations.
+Gain this understanding of the human figure and its motions through this book.
 It allows for a person not to just "copy" nature, but to understand it and improve in their work.

-Even if the author started out as a traditional sculptor.
-This book has moved far beyond that.
-Digital art, CGI, VFX, Character art, 2D and 3D, traditional sculpting and so on.
-All around the art world, artists find it’s used in their daily work.
+The book started as a sculpting book because the author is a traditional sculptor with more than 25-year experience and a professor of Anatomy in Arts Academy.
+However, this book has moved far beyond that - digital art, CGI, VFX, Character art, 2D and 3D, traditional sculpting, and so on.
+All around the art world, artists use it in their daily work.